Dataflect-LLC/Dataflect-Documentation/index.md

 **containing_field**

 - **Syntax:** containing_field="\<string>"
 - **Description:** The field within the API response that contains the information your are interested in viewing.
-For example, if your API response returns {"data": [{"foo": "bar", "id": "1"},{"foo": "baz", "id": "2"]}, you can specify the **containing_field**=data to return the containing events.
+For example, if your API response returns {"events": [{"foo": "bar", "id": "1"},{"foo": "baz", "id": "2"]}, you can specify the **containing_field**=events to return the containing events.
+- **Default:** Defaults to "data".
+You can override this by setting containing_field="none".

 **timestamp_field**